 (Video by Tommy Butler)

 Stretch their artistic muscles without the pressures of production;

-Over the past fifty years, the American theater has embraced the necessity of offering playwrights valuable professional resources to incubate new works.
-On a national level, organizations like the Eugene O’Neill Theater Center and New Dramatists offer playwrights process-based workshop time and resources; while in Philadelphia, PlayPenn and The Foundry develop the work of local established and emerging playwrights.
-In this national—and vital—trend towards new play development, one key artistic collaborator has been overlooked: directors.
-Directors Gathering seeks to remedy this imbalance by fostering its local directors year-round at multiple stages of professional development.
-We offer a variety of continuous programming, encouraging Philadelphia directors to engage deeply with our regionally-rooted organization to consistently hone their craft.
+Need to be Met: Over the past fifty years, the American theater has offered playwrights valuable resources to incubate new works.
+On a national level, organizations like the Eugene O’Neill Theater Center and New Dramatists offer playwrights vital resources; while in Philadelphia, PlayPenn and The Foundry develop the work of local established and emerging playwrights.
+In this national trend towards new play development, one key artistic collaborator has been overlooked: directors.
+Directors Gathering seeks to remedy this imbalance by fostering its member directors year-round at multiple stages of professional development.
+We offer a variety of continuous programming, encouraging regional directors to engage deeply with our regionally-rooted organization to consistently hone their craft.
 (DG) also diversifies directorial voices that are developed and elevated on regional stages through connecting our members, many from marginalized communities, to producers and opportunities in the region.

 The idea for Directors Gathering goes back to 2008, when our founder, Jill Harrison, participated in Lincoln Center Theater Directors Lab alongside 60 other emerging directors from around the world.
-Inspired by the community she gained from the Lab, Jill came to Philadelphia to deepen her training at graduate school, and left it eager to found an organization for directors that was regionally rooted, community focused, and could offer continuous programming year-round.
+Inspired by the community she gained from the Lab, Jill came to Philadelphia to deepen her training at graduate school, and left it eager to found an organization for directors that was regionally rooted, community focused, and could offer continuous programming year round.
 In 2011, Jill gathered some colleagues for a casual conversation about local opportunities for directors.
 Together, they realized that Philadelphia lacked an organization that would listen and respond to the needs of directors, and that would recognize their value them as the drivers of theatrical art.
 Thus, the launch of Directors Gathering (DG).